 - 1 medium onion minced

-- 1 tbsp flour use GF flour if needed
+- 1 tablespoon flour use GF flour if needed

 - 1 large carrot diced